guettli/git-tips/README.md

 for repo in *; do (cd $repo; git log -G FooBar --pretty="%ad %h in $repo by %an, %s" --date=iso --since=2022-05-01) ; done | sort -r| head
 ```

+# Think outside the box

+Your local git repo is just a simple directory.
+Sometimes it is easier to just use `cp -a my-repo my-repo2` to create
+a copy of your git repo.

+Now you can checkout branch1 in one git repo, and branch2 in the second git repo.

+Especialy if you are new to git, and unsure what will happen.
+Then
+relax and create a copy of your git repo before you execute command which
+make you feel uncomfortable.

 # show change os merge commit

 This shows no changes for merge commits: